 - B. Removal.
-Temporary signs shall be removed if the sign is in need of repair, is worn, dilapidated or creates a public nuisance. - C. Materials.
+Temporary signs may be displayed for a period not to exceed one hundred and eighty (180) days.
+Any abandoned temporary sign shall be removed.
+Failure to remove an abandoned temporary sign shall constitute a violation of this chapter.
+The director of public works and utilities shall have the authority to require the removal of any abandoned temporary sign in the public right-of-way, authority over abandoned temporary signs in other locations is described in SMC 17C.240.050.
+The removal shall be at the cost of the sign and/or property owner. - C. Materials.
 See the definition of "temporary sign" in Section 17C.240.015. - D. City property (excluding City right-of-way).
 Temporary signs on City-owned property (excluding City right-of-way) are allowed only in conjunction with an approved Special Event permit. - E. City Right-of-Way outside of the Roadway.
 Temporary signs allowed to be placed in the right-of-way shall meet the following standards: - 1.
 The sign is entirely outside the roadway. - 2.
 The sign is no larger than the maximum allowed for a freestanding temporary sign in the zoning district. - 3.
 The sign is entirely outside of the area of a right-of-way corner that is between the curb and the lines created by extending the property line to the curb face (See Figure 10a).